josefadamcik/josefadamcik.cz/_drafts/learning-the-hard-way-simple-diy-power-masurement-unit-with-ina219.md

 A story how I was reminded that impatience and impetuosity can backfire when dealing with hardware.

 <!--more-->

-When I play with electronics and those home made gizmos without purpose new ideas projects tend to popup everywhere.
-TODO: better formulation.
+When I play with electronics and those [home made devices without purpose]({{ site.baseurl }}{% post_url 2018-10-7-kittblink2-kitt-inspired-gizmo-v2 %}), new ideas for projects tend to emerge from one another.

-For example when I was working on the LED CUBE (TODO: link) I decided to use Attiny85 microcontroller to drive it.
-So I had to build a simple arduino shield to help with its programming.
+For example when I was working on the [LED cube]({{ site.baseurl }}{% post_url 2018-07-23-led-cube-4x4x4x-attiny84-74138 %}) I decided to use [Attiny84](https://www.microchip.com/wwwproducts/en/ATtiny84) micro-controller to drive it.
+And because of that, I got an idea to build a simple Arduino shield to help with programming of Attiny84 and Attiny85 micro-controllers.

-{% responsive_image path: images/ina219/IMG_20190120_162237.jpg alt: "Attiny85 programming shield for Arduino UNO" figcaption: "Attiny85 programming shield for Arduino UNO"  %}
+{% responsive_image path: images/ina219/IMG_20190120_162237.jpg alt: "Attiny85 programming shield for Arduino UNO" figcaption: "Attiny85 programming shield for Arduino UNO"  class: "imgmw600"  %}

-When I was building a 8-bit comupeter (following the disign from Martin Maly) - TODO links.
-I needed to program EEPROM.
-I did it few times using bredboard and jumper wires but than I decided to build a simple EEPROM programmer shield for Adruino Mega.
+When I was building a 8-bit computer with 8085 CPU [Omen Alpha (designed by Martin Maly)](https://www.hackster.io/adent/omen-alpha-77f86b), I needed to program EEPROM.
+I made a rough programmer using a breadboard and jumper wires but that was annoying to use so I decided to build a simple [EEPROM programmer shield for Arduino Mega (based on a design by oddbloke)](http://danceswithferrets.org/geekblog/?page_id=903).

+{% responsive_image path: images/ina219/IMG_20190218_070429.jpg alt: "EEPROM programming shield for Arduino Mega" figcaption: "EEPROM programming shield for Arduino Mega"  class: "imgmw600" %}

 ### Idea and motivation - Room monitor

-One of my ongoing prejects is a simple device which combines a few sensors (temperature, light, humidity) and an ESP8266 microcontroller (whith wifi capability) in order to measure indoor conditions and sent them to an internet dashboard.
+One of my ongoing projects is a simple device which combines a few sensors (temperature, light, humidity) and an ESP8266 micro-controller (which has wifi capability) in order to measure indoor conditions and sent them to an internet dashboard.
 It's kind of preparation/trial for some outdoor meteo-station.
 It is battery powered (li-on) and part of the project is trying to make it run as long as long as possible without recharging.

 The microcontroller has several sleepmodes and other functions that are supposed to help with energy consumption.
 But there many possible combinations and some quirks so a lof of experimentation is required.
 But how to test this?
 How to compare different setups and solutions in order to choose the best one?
 Well, you cannot just compare momentary current consumption since it changes a lot when the device activates after sleep, when it communicates via WIFI etc.